kavin256/trails/README.md

 - ✓ Trips can be created and edited via the dedicated form
 - ✓ Form prefills data when editing existing trips
 - ✓ Automatic navigation back to previous screen after save
+- ✓ Trip start/end dates are selected via a native date picker (calendar) using `@react-native-community/datetimepicker`, instead of manual text input

 **Phase 5: Local Persistence & Delete Operations**
 - ✓ Integrated SQLite database using `expo-sqlite` for offline storage